zksecurity/noname/README.md

 $ noname test
 ```

 which will attempt to create a proof and verify it.
-See the [examples](#examples) section to see how to use it.
+See the [examples](https://github.com/zksecurity/noname/tree/main/examples) folder to see how to use it.